omkarcloud/google-maps-scraper/README.md

 ![contacts-websites](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/contacts-websites.png)

-### ❓ How much does the Website Contact Scraper Addon cost?
+### ❓ How much does the Website Contact Extractor Addon cost?

 There are 3 plans available:
 - Free Plan: 200 places free every month
 - $6/1000 Contacts Plan: 1000 places for $6
 - $33/10000 Contacts Plan: 10000 places for just $3.33 per 1000

 For most users, the Free Plan is sufficient.
-You can selectively choose the websites you're interested in and use the Website Contacts Scraper to get details for only those chosen websites.
+You can selectively choose the websites you're interested in and use the Website Contacts Extractor to get details for only those chosen websites.

 ![website-contacts-scraper](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/website-contacts-scraper.png)